 Education establishments do, of course, have additional responsibilities under equality law in respect of their role as service providers.
 Technical guidance on this aspect for schools and further/higher education providers is available on the Equality and Human Rights Commission website.

-Our HR training programme incorporates a range of courses to support you in your role and facilitate your professional development within the education sector.
-You can view the portfolio of programmes HERE.
+Our team run a variety of training courses, to support you in your role and facilitate your professional development within the education sector.

 Equality, Diversity and Inclusion (EDI) are closely linked are often considered at the same time but they are distinct concepts, although there is necessarily some overlap.